rcmlee99/watson-photography-ios/README.md

 2. Open the Xcode project: `cd watson-photography-ios && open WatsonPhotography.xcodeproj`

-3. Find the `config.plist` file in the `Supporting Files` group and add a username and password to contact the Watson API.
+3. Find the `config.plist` file in the `Supporting Files` group and add a username, a password and the watson instance id number to contact the Watson API.
 If no username or password is provided, the application will get data from `fake.json` which is also in the the `Supporting Files` group.

 4. Run the application!